Typhoon Jebi Case Study

 Waves crashed over sea defences, roof panels were dislodged and blown away by the wind, and high-sided vehicles were lifted on to two wheels and toppled over.

-At the other end of a road bridge connecting the airport to the mainland, the Houn Maru, a 2,591-tonne tanker was repeated it slammed it into the side of the structure.
+At the other end of a road bridge connecting the airport to the mainland, the Houn Maru, a 2,591-tonne tanker was reported to have slammed into the side of the structure.
 The 11 crew were unhurt, but the tanker was damaged.

 About 10cm of rain fell on one part of Kyoto, Japan’s former capital, in an hour.
-A number of people were injured at Kyoto Station when part of a glass ceiling collapsed.
+Several people were injured at Kyoto Station when part of a glass ceiling collapsed.

 Almost 800 domestic and international flights were cancelled, along with many ferry and train services.
 Bullet train services between Tokyo and Hiroshima were suspended – but restarted on Wednesday morning – while schools and factories were closed for the day.